 - The Chew Toy: Sir Nylon.
 His constant misfortune gets more amusing.

 - Clingy Jealous Girl: Venus

-- Distressed Damsel: Although more often than not, it evolves into Badass Damsel.
+- Damsel in Distress: Although more often than not, it evolves into Damsel out of Distress.

 - The Dog Bites Back: In the anime Sir Nylon, Duralumin's luckless henchman, finally snaps from the abuse and kills his boss, ruling Silverland for a very brief time as a drooling madman and puppet of Mr. X.